kythe/kythe/kythe/release/README.md

     extractors/cxx_extractor -Ithird_party/include some.cc

+    cd $GOPATH/src
+    # Build the tests along with the package.
+    go test -i github.com/MyOrg/my-package
+    $KYTHE_ROOT_DIRECTORY/extractors/go_extractor github.com/MyOrg/my-package \
+      --output $KYTHE_OUTPUT_DIRECTORY/extracted.kzip

 ## Indexers

 `indexers/cxx_indexer`, `indexers/go_indexer`, and `indexers/java_indexer.jar`
-analyze the .kindex files produced by the extractors and emit a stream of protobuf wire-encoded facts (entries) that conform to https://kythe.io/schema.
+analyze the .kindex  or .kzip files produced by the extractors and emit a stream of protobuf wire-encoded facts (entries) that conform to https://kythe.io/schema.
 The output stream can be processed by many of the accompanying binaries in the `tools/` directory.

 ### Examples